gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ### Retrieval of Stale Sender IDs {#sec-retrieve-stale-sids}

-When realizing to have missed one or more group rekeying instances (see {{missed-rekeying}}), a node needs to retrieve from the Group Manager the data required to delete some of its stored Recipient Contexts (see {{stale-sids-fetch}}).
+When realizing to have missed one or more group rekeying instances (see {{missed-rekeying}}), a node needs to retrieve from the Group Manager the data required to delete some of its stored group members' public keys and Recipient Contexts (see {{stale-sids-fetch}}).
 This data is provided as an aggregated set of stale Sender IDs, which are used as specified in {{missed-rekeying}}.

 In particular, the node sends a CoAP FETCH request to the endpoint /ace-group/GROUPNAME/stale-sids at the Group Manager defined in {{ssec-resource-stale-sids}} of this document, where GROUPNAME is the name of the OSCORE group.

 The payload of the Stale Sender IDs Request MUST include a CBOR unsigned integer.
-This encodes the version number V of the most recent group keying material owned and installed by the requesting client.
+This encodes the version number V of the most recent group keying material owned and installed by the requesting client, which is older than the latest, possibly just distributed, keying material with version number V'.

 The handler MUST respond with a 4.00 (Bad Request) response, if the request is not formatted correctly.
 Also, the handler MUST respond with a 4.00 (Bad Request) response, if the specified version number V is greater or equal than the version number V' associated to the latest keying material in the group, i.e., if V >= V'.

 Otherwise, the handler responds with a 2.05 (Content) Stale Sender IDs Response.
-The payload of the response is formatted as defined below, where SKEW = (V' - V).
+The payload of the response is formatted as defined below, where SKEW = (V' - V + 1).

 * The Group Manager considers ITEMS as the current number of sets stored in the collection of stale Sender IDs associated to the group (see {{sssec-stale-sender-ids}}).